Smashing bricks and the ballistic pendulum: more collision examples

 (Another safety note: the plane of her hammer swing is such that, if the hammer came out of her hands or the head came off, it would pass over my left shoulder.
 No people were in that plane, except me, and I had a bed of nails to protect me.)

-With the value of k (30 kN.m−1), this gives a force of 600 newtons.
-This is about Sue's weight, and I've already tried that in an earlier chapter.
+With the value of k (30 kN.m−1), this gives a maximum force shortly after the collision of 600 newtons.
+This is about Sue's weight, and I've already tried that in an earlier chapter, when we measured k.

 Some safety considerations

 So there is a big safety margin here.
 (I assure you, I shouldn't have done the demonstration without one!)
 This is good, because there are some rather rough approximations above.
-So, even if the hammer were to bounce back elastically (factor of two), even if my chest were four times as stiff (factor of two) and even if the hammer travelled at 30 m.s−1 (factor of three), the force would still be only 700 Newtons.
+So, even if the hammer travelled at 10 m.s−1 (factor of three), the force would still be only 600 Newtons.
 Also, I need to consider what happens if the hammer misses the brick, in which case a smaller fraction of its energy is lost in the collision, the plank rotates and the force is concentrated more locally.

 This problem is a good teaching exercise, so I've done it in class.
 Here is a lecture theatre version of the brick smashing problem, live in class (posted by a student on Youtube).